 Property Description Column Name The name field that contains data.
 This property is read-only. Туре The native data type of the source.
 This property is read-only.
 Enable Column Projection Indicates that you use a schema format.
 Schema Format The format in which the data is written.
-Microsoft Azure Data Lake Storage Gen2 supports JSON and Avro format in streaming mappings.
-Schema Specify a sample file for JSON format and a .avsc file for Avro format.
+Microsoft Azure Data Lake Storage Gen2 supports JSON, Avro, and Parquet format in streaming mappings.
+Schema Specify a sample file for JSON format, a .avsc file for Avro format, or a Parquet format.
 Column Mapping The mapping of target data to the data object.
 Click View to see the mapping.